mmonto/testimate/README.md

-# testimate
-Robot Framework demo with Docker.
+# Robot Framework demo with Docker.
 Connecting to Testimate webpage with Chrome or Firefox browser.

 # PRE-REQUIREMENTS